Do not compare, do not measure. No other way is like yours. All other ways deceive and tempt you. You must fulfill the way that is in you. -Carl Jung

 I am passionate about treating, supporting and teaching others on how to maximize their abilities to achieve meaningful and lasting results.
 As a Licensed Clinical Social Worker, I have 22 years of experience working with individuals suffering from depression, anxiety, Bipolar Disorder, complicated grief and trauma.
 I utilize a variety of therapeutic modalities, which is determined by the needs of the individual, such as Cognitive Behavioral Therapy, Motivational Interviewing, and Rational Emotive Therapy.
 Currently, my focus is primarily on treating adults, both men and women.
 I pride myself on being diverse, non-judgmental, and empathetic.

 I am a targeted case manager.
 I am here to assist client in getting needs met on various fronts so that they are more likely to to be able to meet their clinical goals.

 Candice is the organizational genius that holds us all together and keeps us all on tasks.
 She is well rounded and great with both Clients and Staff!

-Tami is our dedicated administrative assistant and will be the friendly face or friendly voice that greets you when you come in or call.
+Cindy is our dedicated administrative assistant and will be the friendly face or friendly voice that greets you when you come in or call.

-Jessica is our dedicated billing specialist and will be happy to assist you in all your questions or concerns about billing.
+Autumn is our dedicated billing specialist and will be happy to assist you in all your questions or concerns about billing.

 The real glue that holds us all together is Xerxes, the boss.
 He loves everyone and greets you with a wagging tail every time.